Payment predicates

 Set predicates

-• Creating an Application: when adding the Payment Integration, enter the text of the predicate in the Payment integration conditions via predicates field in the Payment integrations tab.
+• To set a predicate when creating an Application: when adding the Payment Integration, enter the text of the predicate in the Payment integration conditions via predicates field of the Payment integrations tab.

-• Editing an Application: go to the Payment integrations tab, select the Payment Integration, and enter the text of the predicate in the Payment integration conditions via predicates field.
+• To set a predicate when editing an Application: go to the Payment integrations tab, select the Payment Integration, and enter the text of the predicate in the Payment integration conditions via predicates field.
 Then, click Save.